julienpoeschl/Custom-VSCode-Themes/README.md

 # Installation

+### 🛠️ Windows

-To download a local version of this theme vscode extension you need to follow these steps [windows]:
+To download a local version of this theme vscode extension you need to follow these steps:

   1. Install vsce using `npm install -g vsce` in a terminal.